 - Worried?
 No. It’s just TV.
 It’s watching other people live their lives.
 I won’t miss that.
 I’d rather live my own life instead.

 So you don’t have anything?
 Not even basic cable?

 No, we don’t even have basic cable.
 Do you know the price of something as simple as basic cable these days?
 In my neck of the words, it’s about $20 a month – or $240 per year.
-That may not seem like a lot of money to some, but it was a lot of money to us, because we very rarely watched TV.
+That may not seem like a lot of money to some, but it was a lot of money for us because we very rarely watched TV.

-Spending that kind of money on something you hardly ever use is a waste – and that’s why we cut it off all together.
+Spending that kind of money on something you hardly ever use is a waste – and that’s why we cut it off altogether.

 Now, this doesn’t mean that we never watch television.
 We do, we just don’t pay a monthly cable bill to do it.

 How we watch television now…

 Instead, we now use Netflix.
 For only $7.99 per month, we have a wide variety of television shows and movies to watch whenever we want.
 And one of the best things about Netflix?
 You can pause what you’re watching.